Skip to main content

 The trail exists out of 14 segments and takes you from the southern to the northern part of the island.
 Each segment is totally different in length, difficulty, duration, and scenery.
 It makes them all equally interesting, in my opinion.
 Prior to each segment, there is sometimes (depending on hurricane damage) an information board with details about the segment.
 Sometimes the hurricane or sunshine made it impossible to read.

 Find extensive descriptions of each segment on the Soufriere Guesthouse website.
-They are also well documented on Alltrails, each segment seperately.
-You can hike many segments on its own but that requires some logistics going to and from the starting and end points.
+They are also well documented on AllTrails, each segment separately.
+You can hike many segments on their own but that requires some logistics going to and from the starting and end points.
 Hitchhiking is common and accepted and there are plenty of local buses on the bigger roads.

 Dominica Nature & Wildlife

 What wildlife can you expect to see on the Waitukubuli National Trail?
-Parrots, humming birds, lizards, iguanas, and snakes!
-As opposed to many other jungle places, and even the neighbouring islands, Dominica doesn’t have any poisonous animals.
+Parrots, humming birds, lizards, iguanas, and snakes.
+As opposed to many other jungle places, and even the neighbouring islands, Dominica doesn't have any poisonous animals.
 We have come across a couple of snakes but they are said to be not dangerous.
 Further, no dangerous animals spotted.
 And surprisingly, there were hardly any mosquitoes either.
 We saw many parrots.
 Very special.
-If you’re lucky, you can also spot some whales at Segments 1 or 12, 13 or 14.
+If you're lucky, you can also spot some whales at Segments 1, 12, 13, or 14.

 Water and Food Sources

 With hundreds of streams and rivers, sourcing water has been easy.
 In the first few segments, there are no river crossings, but each village has water supply points.
 As the trail mostly goes higher up in the country, the water quality from rivers and taps has been good.
-Though bringing a water filter could be good.
+Though bringing a water filter is smart, especially for the lower segments and village taps.

 Food sourcing needs some anticipation here and there.
 We started off well, having provisioned some basics in Roseau like oats, wraps, almond butter, dates, raisins, and nuts.
 Also, we made 2 spice and herb mixes to excite the food and keep the digestion healthy.
-The picknicks were brilliant in the first few segments.
-And then the good stuff runs out ;)
+The picnics were brilliant in the first few segments.
+And then the good stuff runs out :)

 It was raining water apples!

 My high hopes for finding lots of wild fruits and superpowers along the way did not let me down.
-We found a lot of fruit along the way, like guave, water apple, starfruit, wild rasberry, and coconuts, which for me was a super exciting part of the hike.
-Reaching watercress river on segment 8 was a happy arriving to paradise moment (see film ).
+We found a lot of fruit along the way, like guava, water apple, starfruit, wild raspberry, and coconuts, which for me was a super exciting part of the hike.
+Reaching watercress river on segment 8 was a happy arriving-to-paradise moment (see film).

 If you like chicken and bakes, you're not going to have a problem finding food in the villages.
 As a vegetarian, on the other hand, I had a bit more scouting to do.
 On a few occasions, the lady in the local food shack was happy to make a veggie edition of whatever she was selling.
 Often greasy.